Water News

 Groundwater Pumping, Precipitation Can Affect Lake Levels in Twin Cities

-Both precipitation and groundwater withdrawals, among other factors, influence lake-water levels in the northeast Twin Cities metropolitan area, and the extent of these changes vary among lakes, according to a new U.S. Geological Survey study.
+[ad_1] Both precipitation and groundwater withdrawals, among other factors, influence lake-water levels in the northeast Twin Cities metropolitan area, and the extent of these changes vary among lakes, according to a new U.S. Geological Survey study.
 Low water levels in White Bear Lake, Minnesota.(Credit: Perry Jones, USGS.
 Public domain.)
-Scientists with the USGS and partners studied …
+Scientists with the USGS and partners …

 Read moreGroundwater Pumping, Precipitation Can Affect Lake Levels in Twin Cities